Cyrilvallez/Unsupervised-improvement-of-image-similarity/README.md

 ## Cartoons dataset

 This dataset is only used for finetuning the models, and hence does not need to be placed in any specific location in the repository.
 However if you want to train on it, you will need to provide a valid path to it at runtime.

+# Computational setup

+For most of the scripts, at least 1 GPU is almost essential.
+For the finetuning, we do not even give the possibility to run on CPU, as it is absolutely impossible to get results in a realistic time.
+Moreover, for the finetuning GPUs with a lot of memory(such as a100 GPUs) are very much welcome as it benefits from large batch sizes.